 New Illinois ID cards aim to help drivers with disabilities

-The Daily Herald reports the "Person with a Disability Wallet Card" is available free from any secretary of state's driver services facility.
+The "Person with a Disability Wallet Card" is available free from any secretary of state's driver services facility, The Daily Herald reported.
 The cards are given to applicants 16 and older who have been diagnosed with an intellectual, developmental or mental disability, such as autism, epilepsy, anxiety, bipolar disorder or schizophrenia.

 Add your comments below